 WinSCP is not available for Mac, but the developers offer several alternatives for Mac with similar functionality.
 One of the best Alternatives to WinSCP is FileZilla, a robust FTP client and compatible with both Windows and Mac, as it is free and open source.

 Other than FileZilla, the other alternatives include Cyberduck, another open-source WinSCP alternative for Mac that also is compatible with Windows, and muCommander, a free and open-source alternative Forklift, Transmit.

 Forklift and Transmit are the paid alternatives of WinSCP and are commercial Mac-only software.

 One of the ways to securely copy files and directories without explicitly starting an FTP session or downloading additional software is using the SCP command in the terminal.

 The SCP command is known for its simplicity, security, and pre-installed availability.
 Since the Mac OS is based on a Unix derivative called FreeBSD.

-SCP means secure copy, and it uses SSH to transfer data, so authentication is required.
+SCP means secure copy and uses SSH to transfer data, so authentication is required.
 Usually, a password or passphrase is used as anyone snooping on the network cannot view them.

-The SCP command allows the secure transferring of files between the local host and the remote host or between two remote hosts.
+The SCP command allows the secure transfer of files between the local host and the remote host or between two remote hosts.

 Platform: Windows, Mac, Linux | Cost: Free